 Hydro Hijinks is a diplomacy adventure style game.
-You are entering a scenario where the islands farmers are suffering a water shortage due to the operations of a newly build nuclear power plant.
-It is the learners role to explore the island and talk follow a trail of information reconstructing the educational narrative prepared by the projects creators.
-Hydro Hijinks is especially encouraging for people interested in learning about Second Life as a education environment, because it is the work of a team of 12 university students who have created the whole game within the context of a first semester course.
+You are entering a scenario where the island's farmers are suffering a water shortage due to the operations of a newly built nuclear power plant.
+It is the learner's role to explore the island and follow a trail of information, reconstructing the educational narrative prepared by the project's creators.

+Hydro Hijinks is especially encouraging for people interested in learning about Second Life as an education environment, because it is the work of a team of 12 university students who have created the whole game within the context of a first semester course.